Lkleven/weather/README.md

 **first match**
 When adding a city, first result in the response is used.
 Ideally, a user would be represtented a shortlist of top results with additional data and then pick from there.

+**naive names**
+Naively uses a users input as display name instead of actual name from coordinates lookup.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).